mathieubernardi/champipi/AWS sagemaker/readme.md

 AWS sagemaker

-to train and deploy the champipi model on aws and create inferences.
+to train and deploy the champipi model on aws instance and create inferences.